 What is the Hosted Service?

-Please note, the Hosted Service will begin sunsetting in Q1 2023, but it will remain available to networks that are not supported on the decentralized network.
-Developers are encouraged to migrate their subgraphs as more networks are supported.
-Each network will have their hosted service equivalents gradually sunset to ensure developers have enough time to migrate subgraphs to the decentralized network.
-Read more about the sunsetting of the Hosted Service here.
+Please note, the hosted service will begin sunsetting in 2023, but it will remain available to networks that are not supported on the decentralized network.
+Developers are encouraged to upgrade their subgraphs to The Graph Network as more networks are supported.
+Each network will have their hosted service equivalents gradually sunset to ensure developers have enough time to upgrade subgraphs to the decentralized network.
+Read more about the sunsetting of the hosted service here.

 For a comprehensive list, see Supported Networks.

 First follow the instructions here to install the Graph CLI.
 Create a subgraph by passing in

 If you already have a smart contract deployed to your network of choice, bootstrapping a new subgraph from this contract can be a good way to get started on the hosted service.

 You can use this command to create a subgraph that indexes all events from an existing contract.
 This will attempt to fetch the contract ABI from Etherscan.

 Additionally, you can use the following optional arguments.
 If the ABI cannot be fetched from Etherscan, it falls back to requesting a local file path.
 If any optional arguments are missing from the command, it takes you through an interactive form.

 <GITHUB_USER> in this case is your GitHub user or organization name,